Postgraduate study in rehabilitation

 REHB 707 explores assessment, rehabilitation and management of conditions that cause impairments, activity limitations, and participation restrictions in old age.

-REHB 710 – soon to be renamed “Rehabilitation service innovation and evaluation” – teaches the skills required for best practice service evaluation, design and monitoring in rehabilitation contexts.
-Graduates of this paper will be skilled to accurately scope projects, apply frameworks to lead project teams, gather and report information that robustly answers the intended question.
-Design and evaluation processes that fit te ao Māori and other world views will be addressed.
-The three major assignments (two written, one oral) are each proposed by students from their own contexts and anticipated to be readily applied to those contexts.
+REHB 710 teaches the skills required for best practice service evaluation, design and monitoring in rehabilitation contexts.
+Learn how to accurately scope projects, apply frameworks to lead project teams, gather and report information that robustly answers the intended question.
+Design and evaluation processes that fit te ao Māori and other world views are addressed.

 REHB 714 Personal and psychological factors in rehabilitation